Hanging on to Nothing

 "Hanging on to Nothing" is a song by Swedish singer Måns Zelmerlöw.
 The song was released as a digital download on 26 August 2016 through Warner Music Group as the second single from his seventh studio album Chameleon (2016).
-The song did not enter the Swedish Singles Chart, but peaked to number 2 on the Sweden Heatseeker Songs.
+The song did not enter the Swedish Singles Chart, but peaked at 2 on the Sweden Heatseeker Songs.
 Zelmerlöw also released a bilingual English/French version titled "Rien que nous deux (Hanging on to Nothing)" aimed at French-speaking markets.

 Music video

 A lyric video to accompany the release of "Hanging on to Nothing" was first released onto YouTube on 2 September 2016 at a total length of three minutes and twenty-one seconds.

 The music video for the track was released on 8 June 2017.
 It was filmed in Warsaw, Poland, and directed by Mikeadelica.